blowdart/AspNetCoreIdentityEncryption/readme.md

 ### Encrypting non-indexed personal data

-Encryption of non-indexed personal data relies on an Entity Framework Core feature, value converters.
+Encryption of non-indexed personal data relies on an Entity Framework Core feature called value converters.
 These run before data is persisted and after data is retrieved.
 Implementation of this feature involves you implementing an `IPersonalDataProtector`.
 This interface is exactly the same as that for a `ILookupProtector`, however your implementation can produce